Earning Badges & Awards

 This means that a young person can gain whichever badge is appropriate to the level they have reached.
 It is possible, for example, for a Beaver Scout who is an excellent swimmer to gain a higher level badge than a Scout who has just taken up the activity.

 A young person should always wear only the highest of each staged badge type that they have gained on the uniform.

-The Chief Scout’s Bronze Award is the highest award a Beaver Scout can achieve.
-In order to attain their Chief Scout Bronze Award, a Beaver Scout must have completed six Challenge Awards by the time they join Cub Scouts.
+The Chief Scout’s Silver Award is the highest award a Cub Scout can achieve.
+In order to attain their Chief Scout Silver Award, a Cub Scout must have completed six Challenge Awards by the time they join Scouts.

-In addition, there are a number of core badges, obtained upon joining or moving on from the Colony, or for time spent in the Scouting movement.
+In addition, there are a number of special badges, obtained upon joining or moving on from the Pack, or for time spent in the Scouting movement.

-Please sew your beaver scout’s badges onto their beaver sweatshirt when your son/daughter is awarded them.
+Cub Scouts should sew their own badges onto their cub sweatshirt as and when your son/daughter is awarded them.
 Below is a diagram showing where they should go.